batidibek/face_and_object_detection_with_amazon_rekognition/README.md

 ## Face and Object Detection with Amazon Rekognition

-To run the app in local computer, use commands below:
+To run the app in local computer, use commands below respectively:

 <code>virtualenv env</code>
 <code>source env/bin/activate</code>